oasis-tcs/openc2-tc-ops/Meeting-Scheduling.md

     * Monthly TC meeting's first and second sessions likewise require scheduling a series for each session.

-      * Apply the OpenC2 Monthly agenda template to the first session meeting series.
+      * Apply the OpenC2 Monthly agenda template to the first and second session meeting series.
-      * Apply the Lucid gallery Blank/Quick Call template to the second session meeting series.

   * Lucid allows copying the agenda from a previous meeting into an individual meeting.
 Each month after the